-Motorcycles do not give their drivers any extra protection, which means motorcycle accidents often lead to serious injury and even death.
+Since motorcycles do not provide drivers with any extra protection, motorcycle accidents often lead to serious injury or even death.
 It is highly recommended that motorcyclists and their passengers wear safety gear for added protection in case of an accident.
 Safety gear includes thick clothing, such as jeans, jackets, and gloves.
 These help increase the bulkiness of your body, making you more visible on the road.
-Additionally, if you were to fall off your bike, your skin would not make direct contact with the ground.
+Additionally, they help prevent major skin damage in the case of an accident.

 It is also extremely important to wear bright colors or reflective clothing, especially at night.
-This will help increase your visibility to other drivers, decreasing the risk of an accident because they simply didn’t see you.
+This will help increase your visibility to other drivers, decreasing the risk of an accident.

 As a final safety precaution, it is extremely important to wear a helmet.
-Your brain is one of the most important organs you have.
-Protecting it with an extra shield like a helmet can help increase the chances that you survive an accident.
+Your brain is essential to your life, and protecting it with a helmet can increase your chance of survival in the case of an accident.

-Deadlines, anxiousness to get to a destination, or just a lead foot can lead you to speed on the road.
-Speeding, however, decreases how much time you have to react to an unexpected circumstance, such as someone cutting you off, the person in front of you slamming on brakes, or an accident.
+Deadlines, anxiousness to get to a destination, or a heavy foot can lead to speeding.
+Doing so decreases how much time you have to react to an unexpected circumstance, such as someone cutting you off, the person in front of you slamming on the brakes, or an accident.

-For vehicles and motorcycles alike, it is important to travel at the appropriate speed as designated by highway officials and the law.
+For vehicles and motorcycles alike, it is important to travel at the speed limit.
 This decreases the likelihood of an accident, and if an emergency does arise, you have more time to react appropriately.
-Additionally, ensure that you always pay attention to the road conditions.
-Snow, ice, rain, and even heavier traffic make speeding even more dangerous.
+Additionally, ensure that you always pay attention to road conditions.
+Snow, ice, rain, and heavier traffic make speeding even more dangerous.

-It is easy for your mind to wander as you drive, but it is important to keep your attention focused on the road at all times as road conditions can change quickly.
+Your mind may wander as you drive, but it is important to keep your attention focused on the road at all times as conditions can change quickly.
 If you’re a motorcyclist, always assume that a motorized vehicle cannot see you and act accordingly.
 This ensures that both parties have plenty of time when passing and that you remain visible as you pass them.
-One of the biggest causes of accidents is a driver of a vehicle not seeing the motorcyclist next to them.
+One of the biggest causes of motorcycle accidents is a driver of a vehicle not seeing the motorcyclist next to them.

-Routine checkups of your vehicle or motorcycle can help reduce the risk of a mechanical error that may cause an accident.
-Here are some of the parts that you should regularly be checking:
+Routine checkups of your vehicle can help reduce the risk of a mechanical error that may cause an accident.
+Here are some of the parts you should regularly be checking: